UK Anti-Corruption Summit sparks welcome debate but crucial questions remain unanswered

 Pointing to Control Risks’ most recent annual business attitudes to corruption survey, which revealed that 30 per cent of respondents from 800 companies worldwide reported losing contracts to corrupt competitors, Knapp says it is incumbent on business to put an end to corruption.

-Rivkin took the opportunity to address assertions by UK Prime Minister David Cameron and others during the summit that lawyers ‘enable’ corruption.
+David Rivkin took the opportunity to address assertions by UK Prime Minister David Cameron and others during the Summit that lawyers ‘enable’ corruption.

 Speaking after the Summit, Rivkin told Global Insight: ‘Lawyers are crucial to the global fight against corruption and unless you have a corruption-free judiciary corruption will continue.’

 ‘The fact that the Panama Papers occurred after the Summit had already been announced but before it had actually happened was interesting of course, but it also brought attention to these issues.
 Sometimes it takes something like the Panama Papers for the scale of the problem to be realised.
 As regards the issue of ownership of companies, now there is much greater public awareness of why this is important.’